 HEWG also provides a direct means of financing these projects in the form of seed grants for experimental research.
 The shared HEWG resources enable participants to pilot experiments on small pools of respondents, frequently on online platforms such as MTurk, a crucial step in developing an experimental design and applying for larger grants such as TESS.
 In other cases, HEWG grants have been combined with funding from other sources to field large-scale experiments on a non-American sample of respondents, a particularly costly type of research with high barriers to entry for graduate students.

 Finally, HEWG holds an annual graduate student conference in March that brings together graduate students from around the country (and outside the U.S.) to present high-quality experimental research in a close-knit setting with faculty discussants from the Cambridge / Boston Area.
-We are now accepting proposals for papers for our 2018 conference (application deadline January 5, 2018).
+The 2018 conference will be held March 23-24, 2018.

 HEWG is generously supported by Dustin Tingley, the Institute for Quantitative Social Science, the Weatherhead Center for International Affairs, and the Center for American Political Studies.